gomorpheus/morpheus-apidoc/source/includes/_monitor_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | Unique name scoped to your account for the check group description | null | Optional description field inUptime  | true | Used to determine if check should affect account wide availability calculations active    | true | Used to determine if check should be scheduled to execute severity  | critical | Severity level of incidents that are created when this check fails.
+name      |  | Unique name scoped to your account for the check group description |  | Optional description field inUptime  | true | Used to determine if check should affect account wide availability calculations active    | true | Used to determine if check should be scheduled to execute severity  | critical | Severity level of incidents that are created when this check fails.
 They can be `info`, `warning`, or `critical`